ClimenteA/pyvan/README.md

 ```
 START pythonw main.py
 ```
-- [ ] convert the .bat file to .exe and set it with a icon
+- [ ] convert the .bat file to .exe and set an icon